phenol header image

 comapring the acidity of phenol and ethanol

 Recall that acidity is a property of water, so when phenol is added to water it partly dissolves to form a weak acid, often called carbolic acid.
-Phenol partly dissolves in water to form a hydrogen ion (H+) and a phenoxide ion (C6H5O-):
+Phenol partly dissolves in water to form a hydrogen ion (H+) and a phenoxide ion (C6H5O-), this is shown in the equations below:

 The resonance stabilised phenoxide ion